Prof Renaud Morieux

 I studied History at Ecole Normale Supérieure LSH, University Paris 1 - Panthéon Sorbonne, and University of Lille.
 I obtained the Agrégation d'Histoire in 1998.
 In September 2019 I obtained an Habilitation à Diriger des Recherches from EHESS.
 In 2014 I was awarded a Philip Leverhulme Prize for History.

 Over the years, I have tried to keep a foot on both sides of the English Channel, which is sometimes quite a stretch.
-Between March and May 2017 I was a Visiting Fellow at the Center for History and Economics (Harvard).
-In November-December 2019, I was a Visiting Professor at Sciences Po (Paris), and in March 2020, I was a Visiting Professor at EHESS (Paris).
+In April 2024, I will be a Visiting Professor at University Paris Cité.

 Incarceration: An international journal of imprisonment, detention and coercive confinement (International Associate Editorial Board):